 In dogs, neoplasms commonly affecting the spinal cord include osteosarcoma, fibrosarcoma, meningioma, nerve sheath tumor, and metastatic neoplasia.
 A tumor resembling nephroblastoma is seen in young dogs (5–36 mo of age), with German Shepherds affected most commonly.
 This tumor is consistently located within the dura mater between T10 and L2, causing progressive paraparesis.
 Diagnosis of spinal neoplasia is based on radiography, myelography, CT or MRI, and surgical biopsy.
-Surgical excision is possible in some cases, but in general, the prognosis is poor.
+Surgical excision is possible in some cases, but in general, prognosis is poor.

 In cats, lymphoma is the most common neoplasia to affect the spinal cord.
 Adult cats of any age can be affected.
 There is an acute or slowly progressive onset of signs referable to a focal, often painful, lesion of the spinal cord.
-About 85% of affected cats have positive test results for feline leukemia virus (see Feline Leukemia Virus and Related Diseases), and many have leukemic bone marrow.
+Approximately 85% of affected cats have positive test results for feline leukemia virus (see Feline Leukemia Virus and Related Diseases), and many have leukemic bone marrow.
 Myelography, CT, or MRI shows extradural compression.
 Treatment consists of combination chemotherapy, such as prednisone, vincristine, and cyclophosphamide.
-Remission is possible in many cases, but the longterm prognosis is poor.
+Remission is possible in many cases, but longterm prognosis is poor.